DefectDojo/django-DefectDojo/docs/content/running/upgrading.md

     `docker-compose exec uwsgi ./manage.py dedupe --hash_code_only`

-This can take a while depeneding on your instance size.
+This can take a while depending on your instance size.